codemicro/magicbox/README.md

 Magicbox is a lightweight server app designed to aggressively cache and serve static sites from S3-compatible object storage engines.

-It's designed to sit behind a reverse proxy, such as Caddy, and can support multiple site.
-Resources are cached for 30 days and will hold up to 1GB in-memory before evicting old entries.
+It's designed to sit behind a reverse proxy, such as Caddy, and can support multiple sites.
+Resources are cached for 30 days and up to (by default) 1GB of resources will be held in-memory before evicting old entries.

 ## Bucket layout

 Magicbox will only work within a dedicated bucket.
-At the root level, one directory corresponds to one "resource".
+At the root level, one directory corresponds to one "resource", eg:

 ```
 .